The gifting of the ingoa

 Included in the oati is an agreement that Te Aho o Te Kahu will report to Hei Āhuru Mōwai on their work programme and how they are embedding equity into the cancer continuum.

-Te Aho o Te Kahu can be contacted via www.teaho.govt.nz
+For more on Te Aho o Te Kahu visit www.teaho.govt.nz